joinemm/cpp-opengl/README.md

 # compile and run
 make run

-# clean up any compiled files
+# remove all generated build files
 make clean
 ```

+The compiled binary can be found at `./bin/out`